rosmry/ISL_Recognition_Model/README.md

 - Pip (Python package installer)

 ### Download the Pre trained Model
-1. Download the pretrained model from this link.
+1. Download the pretrained model from this link: models/pretrained_models
 2. Place the downloaded model file in the models/pretrained_models directory.

 ### Create and Preprocess the Dataset